- Rational Approaches to Healing

 - Client Info

-The skin is protective, plays an imortant role in the body’s temperature and moisture management, and can eliminate toxins if othe avenues are congested.
+The skin is protective, manages temperature and moisture, and can eliminate toxins if the other avenues are congested.
 The three basics to healthy skin are (1) good digestion, (2) good circulation, and (3) good energy.
-If these aren’t workin’, you got bigger problems than skin issues because the skin is usually an indicator of problems elsewhere in the body.
+If these aren’t workin’, you got BIGGER problems than skin issues because the skin is usually an indicator of problems elsewhere in the body.